 Commercial and common-carrier transportation is available to the public.
 They include buses, trains, airlines, ferries, and similar modes of transportation.
 In the United States, these are regulated and can be considered safe.
-Girls can compare fares and schedules and make decisions with adult support.
+Keep it girl-led; members can compare fares and schedules and make decisions with adult support.